 The 2019 laws that came into force in 2020, state that any person that sells six or more puppies must register as a breeder.
 They must then maintain certain records with regards to their activities while adhering to standards of care for all their animals.

-Registration is a straightforward process that requires breeders to fill out a pet sales registration form.
+Registration is a straightforward process that requires breeders to fill out and return a pet sales registration form.

-Registered breeders are bound by the same laws that require private individuals to microchip all dogs either before they reach 12 weeks of age or before they are sold.
+Registered breeders or Registered Sellers are bound by the same laws that require private individuals to microchip all dogs either before they reach 12 weeks of age or before they are sold.

 Breeders are also prohibited from selling a pup that is less than eight weeks old.